a-bruhn/a-bruhn.github.io/_posts/2025-08-07-hustle-culture.md

 Henry was very pleased with himself and so was the C-suite, which had long taken note of him and the steady leadership he had over his business unit.
 The success of the company could rest easily on his stubby shoulders.

-> "_Soon, they're going to make me CEO and I'll be interviewed by Business Insider._"
+> _"Soon, they're going to make me CEO and I'll be interviewed by Business Insider._"